-Main contributors: Tolga Bektas (University of Southampton), Trivikram Dokka (Lancaster University), Bo Chen (University of Warwick), Adam Letchford (Lancaster University), Chris Potts (University of Southampton), Dolores Romero (University of Oxford), Vladimir Deineko (University of Warwick)
+Main contributors: Tolga Bektas (University of Southampton), Trivikram Dokka (Lancaster University), Bo Chen (University of Warwick), Adam Letchford (Lancaster University), Chris Potts (University of Southampton), Dolores Romero (Copenhagen Business School), Vladimir Deineko (University of Warwick)

 The basics of linear and integer programming

 The course aims at providing an appreciation of the types of combinatorial problems that arise in Operational Research, and providing knowledge of the main approaches for tackling such problems.

 On completion of the course, the student will be expected to:

 - understand the basics of complexity theory and be able to provide proofs that certain problems are NP-hard;

 - have knowledge of a range of algorithms for shortest path, minimum spanning tree and network flow problems;

 - analyse the worst-case running time of an algorithm;

 - have an appreciation of the main types of approaches that can be used for tackling combinatorial optimization problems, together with their limitations;